arista-eosplus/packer-ztpserver/README.md

 #ZTPServer Setup - Packer.io VM Automation

 ##Introduction
-You can use Packer.io to automate the creation of the ZTPServer VM.
+You can use [Packer](https://packer.io) to automate the creation of the ZTPServer VM.
 By using this method, you can be sure that all of the required packages and dependencies are installed right out of the gate.
+This setup will include some extra services like XMPP, Syslog, NTP, DHCP, DNS, LLDPAD and others to help you get a complete testing environment running quickly.

 You can also use Packer to automate the setup of [vEOS nodes](https://github.com/arista-eosplus/packer-veos).

 ###What's Supported
 Currently, there is support for: